Bumblebees vs Carpenter Bees

 The hair covers them entirely, giving them a soft, fluffy look.
 The pile, however, does also serve a purpose.
 During foraging, pollen can stick to the hair, helping the bumblebee bring more resources back to the nest.

 Looking at the color differences, you’ll also see that the bumblebee has a more colorful body.
 Bumblebees sport the iconic bee colors of black and yellow stripes.
-This specific pattern is called aposematic coloration, which the bee uses as a defense toward predators, as it appears unedible.
+This specific pattern is called aposematic coloration, which the bee uses as a defense toward predators, as it appears inedible.

 Various species of bumblebees also have different colored tails.
 Tail appearances are usually divided into white-tailed, uniform, and red.
 White-tails can range in multiple shades of white, from off-white to yellowish, and are round in shape.